 Spread over more than 100 islands, St. Petersburg was founded by Peter the Great to become the Venice of the North, and for this purpose from the beginning were built 10 bridges.
 In the summer, the citizens were moving from place to place by boat, and in the winter with water frozen in luge.

-Now St. Petersburg has more than 300 bridges of various sizes, construction, material and decoration.
+Now St. Petersburg has more than 300 bridges of various sizes, construction, material, and decoration.
 There are the bridge of the Lions as well as Bolsheokhtinsky bridge.
-They are not only Italian bridges, also British and Egyptians, bridges decorated with towers, lions, horses, and magic animals like the griffin.
+They are not only Italian bridges, but also British and Egyptians, bridges decorated with towers, lions, horses, and magic animals like the griffin.

-City’s traffic passes over the bridges day and night and during the navigable period (April-November) they are opened at night for the passage of ships.
-Of course the view of the bridges raised during the period of the white nights (May to July) is breathtaking.
-Even if you're not a romantic you will be impressed by the magical views, stunning architecture surrounded by calm waters and its bridges.
+The city’s traffic passes over the bridges day and night and during the navigable period (April-November) they are opened at night for the passage of ships.
+Of course, the view of the bridges raised during the period of the white nights (May to July) is breathtaking.
+Even if you’re not a romantic you will be impressed by the magical views, stunning architecture surrounded by calm waters and its bridges.

 - There are 308 bridges inside the city and 534 if we consider the suburbs.

 - The total length of the bridges is 16 km away.